jnaidu/IoTGitBook/iot_use_case.md

 | -- | -- | -- | -- |
 | deviceId | String | True | Id of the device that needs to be activated |

+### Create Event Source And Threshold Policy For The Device